OctopusDeploy/docs/docs/deployment-patterns/multi-region-deployment-pattern.md

 **If you don't really mind which order you regions are deployed, or you always upgrade all regions at the same time, Cloud Regions are probably the right fit for you.**

-## Tenanted Solution {#Multi-regiondeploymentpattern-TenantedSolution}
+## Tenanted solution {#Multi-regiondeploymentpattern-TenantedSolution}

 Alternatively you could create [Tenants](/docs/deployment-patterns/multi-tenant-deployments/index.md) to represent each region or data center.
 By doing so you can:

-1. Use [Variable Templates](/docs/projects/variables/variable-templates.md) to prompt you for the variables required for each region (like the storage account details for that region) and when you introduce a new region Octopus will prompt you for the missing variables:
+1. Use [variable templates](/docs/projects/variables/variable-templates.md) to prompt you for the variables required for each region (like the storage account details for that region) and when you introduce a new region Octopus will prompt you for the missing variables:

 ![](images/5865790.png)